secretstartups/handbook/eba/e-group-scheduling/index.html.md

 * Prefers “appropriate length” conversations, so short meetings are okay on the calendar.
 If a topic only needs 10 mins, book 10 mins instead of 30, etc.
 * Schedule two 30 minute blocks a day for work time - title “DNB / workflow”.
 This is time for email follow-up and general work time.
 If the time has to move to accommodate another meeting ensure another time is found and that daily workflow is still achieved.
 * Schedule one 60 minute block a day for for lunch - title “DNB / lunch”.
 This is time for a lunch break, follow-up and general work time.
 If the time has to move to accommodate another meeting ensure another time is found and that daily lunch break is still achieved.
-* If you add any meetings to calendar directly, tick the box “Attendees can modify” so EBA can change if necessary
+* If you add any meetings to calendar directly, tick the box “Attendees can modify” so EBA can change if necessary.
+* Please do not @ Brian for scheduling questions or requests in Slack, please reach out his Sr. EBA.
+* Please do cc: @ Brian and his Sr. EBA with last minue scheduling changes in Slack.
-* All meeting requests should include an agenda or some sort of reference material
+* All meeting requests should include an agenda or some sort of reference material.
-* During Zoom meetings please do not post information or questions in the chat, add it to the meeting doc or in slack
+* During Zoom meetings please do not post information or questions in the chat, add it to the meeting doc or in slack.
-* Priority to candidate interviews, E-Group, GitLab BoD, Investor Relations and 1:1's
+* Priority to candidate interviews, E-Group, GitLab BoD, Investor Relations and 1:1's.
-* When in-person meetings are being requested, please check with the CFO prior to scheduling the meeting
+* When in-person meetings are being requested, please check with the CFO prior to scheduling the meeting.
-* For interviews: CES should tag Sr. EBA on Greenhouse to review times submitted by the candidate, or to provide times for the VP
+* For interviews: CES should tag Sr. EBA on Greenhouse to review times submitted by the candidate, or to provide times for the VP.
-* EBA to add reminders at 1 month, 2 weeks, 1 week and 2 days on the calendar for the following events: OKR How to Achieve, Group Conversations and Board of Director meetings
+* EBA to add reminders at 1 month, 2 weeks, 1 week and 2 days on the calendar for the following events: OKR How to Achieve, Group Conversations and Board of Director meetings.
-* A calendar key is available for viewing in the CFO's daily schedule
+* A calendar key is available for viewing in the CFO's daily schedule.

 ## Scheduling for Stella Treas, Chief of Staff